kam-cheng/Northcoders-News-API/README.md

   - votes
   - comment_count

-- 404 error if article_id is valid no article is found
+- 404 error if the article_id is valid but where no article is found.
-- 400 error if user input of article_id is invalid
+- 400 error if the user input of article_id is invalid.

-# PATCH /api/articles/:article_id
+### PATCH /api/articles/:article_id

-- returns article object with matching article_id and the updated vote count
+- Increases or decreases the votes of the article matching the article_id sepcified.
+Returns an article object containg the following properties:

+  - author
+  - title
+  - article_id
+  - topic
+  - created_at
+  - votes
+  - body

-- request must be input using the following format {inc_votes: votecount}
+- Patch request must be input using the following format:
-- example request - request(app).patch('/api/articles/1').send({inc_votes:20})
+  - `{inc_votes: votecount}`
+- Example of a valid request:
+  - `request(app).patch('/api/articles/1').send({inc_votes:20})`
-- 400 error if value is not a number, or where object sent is not entitled 'inc_votes'
+- 400 error if the user input is not a number, or where the object sent is not entitled `inc_votes`.

-# GET /api/articles/:article_id/comments
+### GET /api/articles/:article_id/comments

-- returns array of comments for given article_id
-- each comment contains the following properties:
+- Returns all comments matching the article_id inside of a comments object, with the value being an array of objects containing the following properties:

   - comment_id
   - votes
   - created_at
-  - author (username from users table)
+  - author
   - body

-- 200 returns empty array if article_id is valid but there are no comments
+- 200 returns an empty array if the article_id is valid but there are no comments.
-- 404 error if article_id does not exist
+- 404 error if the article_id does not exist.
-- 400 error if user input of article_id is invalid
+- 400 error if the user input of article_id is invalid.

-# POST /api/articles/:article_id/comments
+### POST /api/articles/:article_id/comments

-- adds comment to comment table
+- Adds a comment matching the article_id specified to the database, and returns the posted comment in an object with the following properties:
+  - comment_id
+  - body
+  - votes
+  - author
+  - article_id
-- returns posted comment
+  - created_at
+- Post request must be input with the following format:
-- input format required: {username: username, body: body}
+  - `{username: username, body: body}`
+- example of a valid post:

-  - example input: request(app).post("/api/articles/1/comments").send({username: "Jim", body: "insert comment here"})
+  - `request(app).post("/api/articles/1/comments").send({username: "Jim", body: "insert comment here"})`
 - 400 error if input object format is invalid
 - 404 error if username is not in database

-# DELETE /api/comments/:comment_id
+### DELETE /api/comments/:comment_id

-- deletes comment based on comment_id
-- responds with 204 status and no content
+- Deletes the comment matching the comment_id specified.
+Responds with a 204 status and no content.

-- 404 if comment_id does not exist
+- 404 error if the comment_id does not exist.
-- 400 if user input is invalid
+- 400 error if the user input is invalid.